Faculty and Staff

 For more information about how you can partner with us email or call 307.778.1351.

-The following topics are career lectures/presentations offered through the Career Center.
+The following topics are career lectures/presentations offered through Career Services.
 These can be requested during classroom time, student organization/club meeting time or as an outside of the classroom departmental program.

-For more information or to request a career lecture/presentation please email the Career Center with following information: name, department, course or student organization/club, career lecture/presentation topic, date, time and location.
+For more information or to request a career lecture/presentation please email%20Career%20Services with following information: name, department, course or student organization/club, career lecture/presentation topic, date, time and location.

 NOTE: Please send requests at least two weeks in advance.
 We'll respond to your request within 48 business hours to confirm or let you know if there are scheduling issues.